-Machine Learning can beat pricing experts in predicting the price of transactions.
-A software will do the job much faster and be able to consider a very important number of variables.
-But more importantly the output will be consistent: a machine will always recommend the same price in the same context whereas two human experts will probably recommend two different prices.
+Machine Learning can outperform pricing experts in predicting transaction prices.
+Software can do the job much faster and consider a very large number of variables.
+More importantly, the output is consistent: a machine will always recommend the same price in the same context, whereas two human experts will probably recommend different prices.

-Does this mean that machine learning is all you need to optimize pricing?
-The response is no and we explain why in this article.
+Does this mean that Machine Learning is all you need to optimize pricing?
+The answer is no—and we explain why in this article.

-Your data helps you to analyze your business and in the pricing area understand the price varies depending on different variables such as the revenue of the customer, the industry, the country, the region, cost factors, service levels and more.
+Your data helps you analyze your business and, in the pricing domain, understand how prices vary depending on different variables such as customer revenue, industry, country, region, cost factors, service levels, and more.

-Machine learning enables us to capture the relationship between price and different variables and then to predict the expected level of price given a set of values of these variables.
+Machine Learning enables us to capture the relationship between price and these variables, and then predict the expected price level given a specific set of inputs.

-Here’s a representation to explain the Price Index as a function of the Gross Revenue of the Customer.
+Here’s a representation of the Price Index as a function of customer Gross Revenue.

 Price Index function of Revenue